FREE GROCERY GUIDE

 Historical data suggests that California rice is lower in heavy metals than rice grown in the southern United States because of chemicals used in cotton farming across the South.
 Back in the day, lead-arsenate insecticides were used to battle the boll weevil.
 They were banned in the 1980s, but their heavy metal legacy lives on in the southern soil, where half of U.S. rice is grown.

 If you’re looking for a safe bet, California’s Lundberg Farms, in particular, has taken measures to address and monitor heavy metals in their rice farming.
-I find their transparency admirable, refreshing, and especially useful as a thyroid patient trying to make mindful food choices.
+I'm not affiliated or sponsored by Lundberg in any way, but I do find their transparency admirable, refreshing, and especially useful as a thyroid patient trying to make mindful food choices, and also working to educate others about thyroid-safe food choices.

 What about organic rice?